-In August 2020, concurrent with the JDA with PIE, a related party, the Company entered into a term loan agreement dated August 1, 2020, whereby PIE will loan up to \$2,000,000, at an interest rate of 6% per annum, maturing August 7, 2024, unless terminated earlier by PIE.
-The loan proceeds will be used for recompletion or workover of certain designated wells.
-In addition, the Company assigned 85% working and revenue interest to PIE in the designated wells which will be applied to repayment of the loan.
-As of December 31, 2023, \$1,060,004 has been advanced from the PIE loan.
+In August 2020, Empire, through its wholly-owned subsidiary, Empire Texas, entered into a JDA with Petroleum & Independent Exploration, LLC and related entities ("PIE"), a related party (see Note 14), dated August 1, 2020.
+Under the terms of the JDA, PIE performed recompletion or workover on specified mutually agreed upon wells owned by Empire Texas.
+Concurrent with the JDA with PIE, Empire entered into a term loan agreement dated August 1, 2020, whereby PIE will loan up to \$2.0 million, at an interest rate of 6% per annum, maturing August 6, 2024, unless terminated earlier by PIE.
+The loan proceeds were used for recompletion or workover of certain designated wells.
+In addition, Empire assigned 85% working and revenue interest to PIE in the designated wells which will be applied to repayment of the loan.